liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointOnline/change-your-sharepoint-domain-name.md

     `Start-SPOTenantRename -DomainName "fabrikam" -ScheduledDateTime "2021-12-31T10:25:00"`

-   If the PowerShell command Start-SPOTenantRename is not found or nothing is returned, make sure you installed the latest SharePoint Online Management Shell.
+   If the PowerShell command Start-SPOTenantRename isn't found or nothing is returned, make sure you installed the latest SharePoint Online Management Shell.
 Before installing the latest version, you might need to uninstall all previous versions by running `Uninstall-Module Microsoft.Online.SharePoint.PowerShell -Force -AllVersions`.
 For more info about the Start-SPOTenantRename cmdlet, see [Start-SPOTenantRename](/powershell/module/sharepoint-online/start-spotenantrename)

 To cancel a rename before it starts, you can run `Stop-SPOTenantRename`.
 [More info about this cmdlet](/powershell/module/sharepoint-online/start-spotenantrename)